maplibre/martin/docs/src/sources-cog-files.md

 # Cloud Optimized GeoTIFF File Sources

-Martin can serve local [COG(Cloud Optimized GeoTIFF)](https://cogeo.org/) files.
+Martin can also serve raster source like local [COG(Cloud Optimized GeoTIFF)](https://cogeo.org/) files.
 For cog on remote like S3 and other improvements, you could track them on [issue 875](https://github.com/maplibre/martin/issues/875), we are working on and welcome any assistance.

 ## Supported colortype and bits per sample